illusionGD/vite-plugin-image-tools/README.md

 A Vite plugin that supports image compression during build, conversion to WebP, and sprite sheet generation.

+## Notice
+Vite@6 and earlier versions, which are Vite rollup versions.

 ## Feature

 🚀 Functions